Langley City accessibility plan

 The multi-year accessibility plan will work to remove barriers and ensure inclusion.
 (Happy Cities)

-Happy Cities and Meaningful Access Consulting are developing a multi-year accessibility plan for the City of Langley that aims to align with the Accessible British Columbia Act to remove barriers and ensure inclusion.
+Happy Cities and Meaningful Access Consulting are developing a multi-year accessibility plan for Langley City that aims to align with the Accessible British Columbia Act to remove barriers and ensure inclusion.

 The approach includes an environmental scan, extensive community consultation, and co-creation of the plan.
 The plan will address the six legislated focus areas of the Accessible British Columbia Act: